twhitmorenz/linearblockalloc/README.md

 - table -- allocator table to use, default "KEY_ALLOC"
 - sequenceColumn -- sequence-name column, default "SEQ"
-- allocColumn -- next-block column, default "NEXT_VAL "
+- allocColumn -- next-block column, default "NEXT_VAL"

 Sequence selection:

 - sequenceName -- sequence-name to use; defaults to table-name of the Hibernate entity
-- blockSize -- block-size (# of keys) to cache in memory; default 20
+- blockSize -- block-size (# of keys) to cache in memory; default 100

 Allocator table can contain multiple "allocation sequences", keyed by "name".
 Many applications can use a single allocator table to store all their sequences.
 Each Hibernate generator is configured independently, so shared or independent allocator tables are equally able to be configured.